pablop16n/web-docs-scorer/README.md

 ![alt text](example/korean_adapted.png)

 Using another example, the median of both Russian and Spanish for bad chars, is the same (0.8), so no adjustments are needed.
-However, for punctuation the median is different: 3.2 for Russian and 2.4 in Spanish.
+However, for regular punctuation the median is different: 3.2 for Russian and 2.4 in Spanish.
 In this case adjustments are needed.
-The main script uses again, a cross-multiplication to solve this:
+The main script uses again, a cross-multiplication to solve this.
+If we take the 0.9 ratio which in Spanish is considered a 1/1 score, this means that Russian needs a 1.2 ratio to get a 1/1 socre in the _punctuation_score_:

-`(3.2 * 0.9)/2.4 = 1.2`
+`(3.2 * 0.9) / 2.4 = 1.2`

-(GEMA: el 0.9, ¿de dónde sale?)

 Consequently, the adapted table for Russian concerning the _punctuation_score_ is as follows: